Bologna massacre: Legacy

 Relatives of the victims formed the Associazione dei familiari delle vittime della strage alla stazione di Bologna del 2 agosto 1980 on 1 June 1981 to raise and maintain awareness of the bombing.
 The group, which began with 44 members, grew to 300.
 On 6 April 1983, the association and victims' associations of victims of the Piazza Fontana, Piazza della Loggia and Italicus Express bombings formed the Union of Relatives of Victims to Massacres (Unione dei Familiari delle Vittime per Stragi) in Milan.

 Bologna and the Associazione tra i familiari delle vittime della strage alla stazione di Bologna del 2 agosto 1980 sponsor an annual international composition competition which ends with a concert in Piazza Maggiore on 2 August, a national memorial day for all terrorist massacres.
 Although the damaged part of the station has been mostly reconstructed, the original floor tile pierced by the detonation has been left in place and a deep crack (covered by a glass panel) has been left in the reconstructed main wall.
-The station clock was stopped at 10:25, the time of the explosion, in 1996.
+The explosion caused the station clock to stop at the time of the incident (10:25).
+Images of the stopped clock quickly became a visual symbol of the tragedy.
+The clock was initially repaired but in 1996, the authorities decided to permanently fix the clock at 10:25, as a commemoration.